About A Little Weather

 I am moved by traditional “women's work,” and believe there is great merit to following in the footsteps of those who came before us.
 By tending the flame of household weaving, I aim to keep the fierce and tender craft alive and remembered.
 My work takes inspiration from the designs of Colonial American coverlets, which I deconstruct and reinvent to discover a draft that feels like my own retelling of the past.

 As a homesteader, I seek to integrate my work with my lifestyle.
 Each one of my pieces grows from the cornerstones of hard work, handwork, usefulness and beauty.
 Raising my animals, spinning their wool, foraging for natural dyes, and weaving mere threads into cozy, timeless textiles are integral tasks that ground me in the world, and help me be the person I want to be within it.
-The self-sufficiency and hard work of a time gone by are distilled in the weaving of my goods, and will imbue any household with the warmth, handwork, and spirit that helped build America.
+The self-sufficiency and hard work of a time gone by are distilled in the weaving of my goods, and will imbue any household with the warmth, handwork, and spirit of a life thouroughly lived.